 In 2015 a study from Winther et al. (Denmark), with 228 patients, led to the approval of the device with algorithm v2 Europe.
 The study was published in 2016 with a diagnostic performance for diagnosing >50% stenosis with 90% sensitivity and 92% NPV (prevalence 28%).
 Dan-NICAD (Denmark), with 1675 patients, was published in 2017 and was the basis for the evolution of algorithm v2 towards algorithm v3.1 which is performing in the commercial device.
 The Dan-NICAD population showed a diagnostic performance of 81% sensitivity and 96% NPV for diagnosing >50% stenosis (prevalence 9.3%).

 The combined database population (prevalence 10%) performs with 88.7% sensitivity and 97% NPV.
 2016 and 2017 VALIDATE (Germany) were performed to gain data outside the intended population (high-prevalence population) to contribute to the evolution of the algorithm.
-Currently (mid 2019), Dan-NICAD II is ongoing.
+Currently (beginning of 2022), all Dan-NICAD II patients are enrolled, follow-up period ongoing.
 The CADScor®System Algorithm v3.1 database performance is based on 2245 patients (prevalence 10%).
 Eight acoustic properties covering four aspects of the heart sound are assessed and subsequently combined with clinical risk factors (age, gender, Hypertension), using logistic regression into a CAD-score.
 Examples of the acoustic properties are the amplitude of the fourth heart sound, the characteristics of the systolic and mid-diastolic heart sound and the frequency distribution of the second heart sound.
 All those sounds have previously described to be predictive of the presence of CAD.